ArduPilot/ardupilot_wiki/plane/source/docs/qstabilize-mode.rst

    values are incorrect.
 See Copter Tuning section for some hints as to how to adjust the Q_A_xxx parameters.
 -  QuadPlane wobbles when descending quickly.
-This is caused by the copter falling through it's own props wash and is nearly impossible to  tune out although raising the Rate Roll/Pitch P values may help.
+This is caused by the copter falling through its own prop wash and is nearly impossible to  tune out although raising the Rate Roll/Pitch P values may help.
--  QuadPlane yaw right or left 15degrees on take-off.
+-  QuadPlane yaws right or left 15degrees on take-off.
 Some motors may not be straight or the escs need calibration :ref:`QuadPlane ESC Calibration <QuadPlane-esc-calibration>`.
 -  QuadPlane does not maintain altitude or does not stay perfectly still in the air.
 As mentioned above this is a manual flight mode and